notuxius/croeso/README.md

 Go to the source directory of the project and run:

 ```
-/usr/lib/qt5/bin/qmake netrunner-command-center.pro
+$(which qmake) netrunner-command-center.pro
 make
 make install
 ```

-Make sure to adjust to the correct path of your Qt5 qmake.
 This will build and install Netrunner Command Center, including localizations files.